 The clean lines and functionality of this seat dominate.
 The next most dominant feature is the large, sharp video screen.

 Like nearly all business-class seats that face forward, feet and lower legs must insert into a space under the console of the seat in front.
-Feet fit snuggly but comfortably into the footwells of these seats.
+Feet fit snugly but comfortably into the footwells of these seats.

 Because there is no forward console for bulkhead seats, they have larger footwells.

-Controls, lighting, outlets are clustered smartly and are easily accessible.
+Seat and lighting controls, video remote, and power outlets are clustered smartly and are easily accessible.
 The seat offers a good amount of open and secured storage for a business-class seat.

 The new business-class seats on China Eastern A330s are outstanding, at least for short- to medium-haul routes.
 The ultra functional, clean design is impressive.
 I think I like this seat better than the one on China Eastern 777-300ERs.
 I’d like to try it out on a long-haul international flight.